-If that’s what you’re encountering now on your PC, here are some ideas on how to deal with the Windows 10 startup repair boot loop problem.
+Here are some ways to deal with the issue and fix the Windows 10/11 startup repair boot loop problem.

-The issue could be caused by a recent installation that causes conflicts that involves Windows 10 system files.
+The “Diagnosing your PC” loop issue could be caused by a recent installation that conflicts with Windows 10/11 system files.
 For example, this may happen after a major Windows Update, a driver installation, or a faulty program or software installation.
-You will have to figure out what could be the cause so that you can remove the cause to fix the issue.
+It may also be caused by corrupted or incorrectly modified registry settings.

-If you suspect Windows Update to be the cause, try to roll back Windows 10 update to an earlier build.
-If there is no option to go back to previous version, you will have manually uninstall the updates from safe mode.
+If you suspect Windows Update to be the cause of the issue, try rolling back the Windows update to an earlier build.
+If that’s not possible, you need to uninstall the updates manually from safe mode.

-To enter safe mode in Windows 10 with your current situation, there may be several ways.
-At the end of the startup repair when it fails, it should have a Restart button and an Advanced option button.
-Click on the Advanced option button, then navigate to Troubleshoot > Advanced options > Startup settings.
-From there you can select Windows 10 to boot into safe mode.
+To enter safe mode in Windows 10/11, click on the Advanced options button at the end of the startup repair when it fails, and navigate to Troubleshoot > Advanced options > Startup settings.
+From there, select Windows 10/11 to boot into safe mode.

-Normally, when we face with such problem where we can’t boot into Windows 10, we will usually run a series of Windows 10 built-in repair tools first before trying anything else.
-These commands are useful to repair corrupted Windows 10 system files and fix Windows 10 boot errors.
+Run the Windows 10/11 built-in repair tools first before trying anything else.
+These commands are useful to repair corrupted Windows 10/11 system files and fix Windows 10/11 boot errors.

-Go to this page: How to repair Windows 10 using command prompt, to learn how to run these tools without booting into Windows 10.
+Go to this page: How to Startup Repair Windows 10/11 using Command Prompt, to learn how to run these tools without booting into Windows 10/11.

-This is the fix that actually works for most of our customer computers.
+This fix has worked for most customer computers.
 You will need to have command prompt access.
-Refer to the method above to learn how to open command prompt without booting into Windows 10.
+Refer to the method above to learn how to open command prompt without booting into Windows 10/11.
 Then, enter the following commands and press Enter after each line of command.

-Please keep in mind that the command below is assuming your Windows 10 is stored in C: drive.
-If your Windows 10 is stored in other drive, replace C: with the correct drive letter.
-This is an advance fix, please proceed at your own risk.
+Please keep in mind that the command below is assuming your Windows 10/11 is stored in C: drive.
+If your Windows 10/11 is stored in another drive, replace C: with the correct drive letter.
+This is an advanced fix, please proceed at your own risk.

 copy *.* backup